chungers/infrakit/tests/README.md

 The user guide provides more information about using labels for fine grain run control, describes general test writing guidelines, as well as additional features.

 ### Quick Run
 The tests only need to have a `DOCKER_VERSION` specified for them to run properly.
 It can be specified when using `make` to run the container.
+If no `DOCKER_VERSION` is specified it will default to using `17.06.1-ce`.
 ```
 make run DOCKER_VERSION='your docker version'
 ```